 Vietnam Real Food Adventure

 Chop, slice and eat your way through Vietnam, experiencing one of the freshest and most fragrant cuisines on the planet.
-From pho and ancient buildings in Hanoi, banh khoai and imperial citadels in Hue, banh xeo and lantern-lit streets in Hoi An and banh canh and pulsating markets in Ho Chi Minh City, experience Vietnam’s cuisine and its tightly woven place within the culture on this rather tasty adventure.
+From pho and ancient buildings in Hanoi, banh khoai and imperial citadels in Hue, banh xeo and lantern-lit streets in Hoi An and banh canh and pulsating markets in Ho Chi Minh City, experience Vietnam’s cuisine on this tasty adventure.

 Places to visit in Vietnam